 The Group is well aware of the importance of intellectual property rights, so it attaches great importance to the protection of intellectual property rights and takes comprehensive protection measures for intellectual property rights.
-The Group registers intellectual property rights such as trademarks, patents, copyrights and website domain names, and renews such rights after expiration.
-The Group strictly abides by the Trademark Law of the people's Republic of China, the Patent Law of The People's Republic of China, the Copyright Law of the People's Republic of China and other laws and regulations, and prohibits the use of any material in violation of relevant intellectual property laws.
+The Group registered 45 new trademarks, registered 1 new copyright, and renewed the registration of 3 registered trademarks whose protection period is about to expire.
+The Group strictly abides by the Trademark Law of the People's Republic of China, the Patent Law of The People's Republic of China, the Copyright Law of the People's Republic of China and other laws and regulations, and prohibits the use of any material in violation of relevant intellectual property laws.
 During the Year, the Group did not commit any major intellectual property infringement.
 The Group believes that all reasonable measures have been taken to prevent any infringement of its intellectual property and the intellectual property rights of third parties.